AlacrisIO/alacrity/docs/paper.md

 annotations as a fundamental step in security auditing: programmers should have to explicitly decide when something is free to release to the public.

+FRR: I still don't understand how `publish!` isn't explicit enough, and when the two should be separated.
+It might be better to explicitly declare things as classified, that then can *never* be declassified.
+I'm reminded of `perltaint`.

 Alacrity's variable scope rules are subtle because programs involve the actions of many parties.
 During type checking, the compiler must